openPMD/openPMD-standard/README.md

 is **not a file format** per se.
 It is a standard for **meta data and naming schemes**.

-openPMD provides naming and attribute conventions that allow to exchange **particle and mesh based data** from scientific simulations and experiments.
+openPMD provides naming and attribute conventions that allow for the exchange of **particle and mesh-based data** from scientific simulations and experiments.
-The primary goals are to define
+The primary goal is to define

   - a minimal set/kernel of meta information